rmsrosa/ChainPlots.jl/README.md

 # ChainPlot

-Plot visualization for [FluxML/Flux.jl](https://github.com/FluxML/Flux.jl)'s `Chain` neural networks.
+Plot visualization for [FluxML/Flux.jl](https://github.com/FluxML/Flux.jl)'s neural networks composed with [Flux.Chain](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Chain).

+## Description

 It implements a plot recipe for `Flux.Chain` using the recipe tool from [JuliaPlots/RecipesBase.jl](https://github.com/JuliaPlots/RecipesBase.jl).

-This repository is for a prototyping the recipe.
+This repository is for prototyping the recipe.
 There is currently no intention to make it a registered Julia package.
 Instead, the aim is to PR it into [FluxML/Flux.jl](https://github.com/FluxML/Flux.jl).

-Nevertheless, one is welcome to install it directly via github, use it at your own will, and contribute to improve it.
+Nevertheless, one is welcome to install it directly via github, use it, and contribute to improve it.

 ## Current state

-The aim is to obtain pictorial for all types of layers implemented in [Flux.jl] and in a way similar to the representations given in the following links.
+The aim is to obtain pictorial representations for all types of layers implemented with [Flux.Chain](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Chain) and in a way similar to the representations given in the following links.

 * [Main Types of Neural Networks and its Applications — Tutorial](https://pub.towardsai.net/main-types-of-neural-networks-and-its-applications-tutorial-734480d7ec8e); and

 * [The mostly complete chart of Neural Networks, explained](https://towardsdatascience.com/the-mostly-complete-chart-of-neural-networks-explained-3fb6f2367464).

-At the moment, the recipe works for Dense and (RNN, LSTR, and GRU) Recurrent layers and for one-dimensional taylor-made function layers, as well as for Chains of such layers.
+At the moment, the recipe works for Dense and Recurrent layers and for one-dimensional taylor-made functional layers, as well as for Chains of such layers.
+There is only partial suppport for Convolutional and Pooling layers, but hopefully soon it will be working with any type of layer.

-A little taste:
+There will be a distinction between netwoks starting with a layer with fixed-sized input (Dense and Recurrent) and networks starting with a layer with variable-sized input (Convolutional,  Pooling, and functional).

+In the former case, just passing a network `m=Chain(...)` to plot works, e.g. `plot(m)`.
+In the latter case, one needs to pass along an initial input `a`, in the form `plot((m,a))`, so that the plot recipe can figure out the size of each layer.

+Any other argument for plot is accepted, like `plot((m,a), title="Convolutional network with $(length(m)) layers")`

+## Examples

+Here is a little taste of the current state:

 ```julia
 julia> using Flux